yanaginx/emusic-player/README.md

 ---

-Issues:

-When using `react-spotify-web-playback`, refreshing token and using new token caused the playback device to re-instantiate -> Breaking the listening flow (since it lost its current playback state)

-> Will find way to fix this

 For application's included user:

 - Use this .env for development phase's usage (this should be put in the root directory):